skyworxx/cARdboard/README.md

 # Material Required
 - 1 large sheet of Cardboard.
 Other than scrap cardboard, the art supply or crafts store is a good place to find large sheets of sturdy cardboard.
 - 150x75mm tinted acrylic sheet.
 You can get them at your local hardware store.
 The darker the tint, the better, but it has to be see through
 - 150x75mm mirror.
 You can find 75x75mm mirrors at your art supply or craft store easily.
-(FOr rference, I used these: http://riotstores.com.au/item/142346-craft-line-mirror-square-75cm-2pc-pkg.html )
+(For reference, I used these: http://riotstores.com.au/item/142346-craft-line-mirror-square-75cm-2pc-pkg.html )
 - 2 75x75mm fresnel lenses with 3 or 4 times magnification.
 These are hard to find.
 I used credit card size magnifiers from the office supply store.
 They are not tall enough, but it'll work.
-(For Reference, I used these: https://www.officeworks.com.au/shop/officeworks/p/helix-mini-magnifying-sheet-ja0352930#!features )
+(For reference, I used these: https://www.officeworks.com.au/shop/officeworks/p/helix-mini-magnifying-sheet-ja0352930#!features )
 - Glue (for the tabs).
 You can also cut off the tabs and just use sticky tape to hold it together.